Chocolate lab eating digestive support dog food from a bowl.

 While minor digestive upset can be part of the transition, some symptoms are red flags that require a professional opinion.
 It’s time to call your veterinarian if your dog experiences persistent vomiting or diarrhea, completely refuses to eat for more than a day, or seems unusually tired or lethargic.
 Other concerning dog digestive conditions include signs of abdominal pain, like a bloated or tight stomach, or straining to defecate.
 Your vet can determine if your dog is having a negative reaction to an ingredient or if there’s another underlying issue.
 Don’t hesitate to reach out—it’s always better to be safe.

-What the Vets Say About Digestive Health
+What Vets Want You to Know About Gut Health

 When it comes to your dog’s health, your veterinarian is your most trusted partner.
 They see firsthand how a healthy digestive system impacts everything from a shiny coat to a strong immune response.
 Vets emphasize that gut health isn't just about avoiding the occasional upset stomach; it's a cornerstone of your dog's overall well-being.
 They can help you connect the dots between symptoms like itchy skin or low energy and an underlying digestive issue.